Imaniac230/bluespace_ai_xsens_ros_mti_driver/README.md

    6. Added a `gnss_lever_arm` parameter to enable configuring the sensor-relative GNSS antenna position on supported devices.
    7. Added an `initial_position_lla` parameter to enable configuring the initial LLA sensor position if not available from GNSS.
 5. Fixed publisher destruction errors on driver exit - refactored to unique pointers with proper destructor semantics.
+6. Properly filling in the used gnss service (`NavSatStatus`) in the `NavSatFix` ros message, based on the available satellite information status.

 ### Issues:
 There appears to be an issue, which may also be related to the [ROS timestamps note](#notes) below.
 A given ROS publisher output frequency correlates with the number of configured device output data types.
 For example, setting only temperature device output at 400 Hz: